Enigma tornado outbreak: Polkton–Ansonville–Mangum–Pekin, North Carolina

 This was the first of a number of destructive North Carolina storms.
 Detailed coverage in a Wadesboro-based newspaper provides an unusually (by 19th-century standards) precise survey of the movement and damage produced by three of those storms in the southern Piedmont of North Carolina.
 This storm first formed in southeastern Union County, from a supercell that had produced significant damage in South Carolina earlier.
 Most of the path of this storm was in rural areas, with injuries and major damage along Beaverdam Creek, south of Marshville in Union County, and along Brown Creek in Anson County, northeast of Polkton.

 Significant damage also occurred in and around the towns of Polkton and Ansonville, where structures in both towns were widely damaged, with homes and farm buildings destroyed south of Ansonville.
-A total of four people were killed.
+A total of four people were killed: a pair in a "'mansion'" that was destroyed, and another pair in one of 28 homes that were wrecked on a plantation.
 Eyewitnesses in Polkton noted that the storm "crossed the railroad about a mile east of Polkton last night prostrating everything in its course.
 Could see the storm from Polkton by lightning, looked like a cloud of dense smoke and sounded like thunder.
 Hail stones measuring 2 + 1/2 in long, 1 + 1/2 in wide and 1 in thick fell."

 Homes were also destroyed near Mangum in Richmond County and near Pekin in Montgomery County.

 Pioneer Mills, North Carolina

 This storm was preceded and followed by a wide area of downburst damage – with scattered areas of damage to farms and small structures reported across a wide area of southern Cabarrus County, eastern Mecklenburg County (northeast of Mint Hill) and the Goose Creek area of northwestern Union County.

-The first tornado-specific damage occurred in the Pioneer Mills community between Harrisburg and Midland in Cabarrus County, where a mill was destroyed and estimated F2 damage was inflicted upon several residences.
+The first tornado-specific damage occurred in the Pioneer Mills community between Harrisburg and Midland in Cabarrus County, where a mill was destroyed and estimated F2 damage was inflicted upon several residences, including several small and a few larger homes that were wrecked.
 The storm passed within 2 mi of Albemarle; little damage was recorded elsewhere in Stanly County.
 Several poorly constructed buildings were destroyed along the Uwharrie River in Montgomery County, and damage to farms was widespread in the county.
-One person was killed.
+One person was killed, but there may have been other deaths.
 Downburst damage continued to southwest of Asheboro.